crawlab-team/crawlab-docs/en/Integration/Puppeteer.md

 ### Call SDK

-For integration with Puppeteer, please refer to [integration with node.js crawler](./Nodejs.md).
+For integration with Puppeteer, please refer to [integration with node.js spider](./Nodejs.md).
 Only the 'crawlab.saveItem' method needs to be called.

 ### Avoid memory leaks

-Since Puppeteer uses Chromium to run the crawler, it is likely that the browser will not be closed when the crawler is closed.
-To solve this problem, we need to use the 'dumb-init' tool to run the crawler.
-When creating a Puppeteer crawler, enter the following in 'execute command'.
+Since Puppeteer uses Chromium to run the spider, it is likely that the browser will not be closed when the spider is closed.
+To solve this problem, we need to use the 'dumb-init' tool to run the spider.
+When creating a Puppeteer spider, enter the following in 'execute command'.

 ```bash
 dumb-init -- <command>